 - “The continued financial contribution of the PPCLI Foundation to the Amputee Coalition of Canada (ACC) supports funding of Canadian amputee research through our Canadian Amputee Research Awards.
 The generous support of the PPCLI Foundation also directly supports the Canada amputee population through our coast-to-coast network of Peer Visitors and supports those with limb loss learning valuable new skills through our Promoting Amputee Life Skills (PALS) program.”
 Marc Tomlinson, President Amputee Coalition of Canada

 - Enable several events as a part of the Edmonton Commemoration of the 100th Anniversary, 7-10 August 2014, including a public Centennial Parade and the dedication of Patricia Park

-- Create an endowment based on a gift by the Loewen and Perret families in memory of family members who served in World Wars I and II
+- Create an endowment based on a gift by the Loewen and Perret families in memory of family members who served in the First and Second World Wars

 - Support the construction and dedication of Patricia Park in Griesbach Village, Edmonton with its memorial and wall of honour

-- Purchase of markers placed on the Italian island of Sicily to mark the 70th Anniversary of Operation Husky and to mark locations where 30 members of PPCLI died in action in World War II
+- Purchase of markers placed on the Italian island of Sicily to mark the 70th Anniversary of Operation Husky and to mark locations where 30 members of PPCLI died in action in the Second World War.

-- Contribute to obtaining the Memorial (often referred to as a Silver) Cross originally presented to the mother of Sergeant Robert Spall, a World War I Patricia and Victoria Cross winner.
+- Contribute to obtaining the Memorial (often referred to as a Silver) Cross originally presented to the mother of Sergeant Robert Spall, a First World War Patricia and Victoria Cross winner.